Anas-Ehab/NoteHub/CTFs/CyberTalents/WebSecurity.md

 * by using this link we can access the database and get the flag {"flag":"ab003765f3424bf8e2c8d1d69762d72c"}
 * The flag is md5 encrypted by decrypting it you will get the actual flag
 #### flag: badboy

+## who am i?
+* Check the page source you will find the credentials for a guest account
+* Intercept the request while logging in as a guest you will notice an encoded cookie
+* Decode the cookie using a Base64 decoder you will get (Guest7)
+* Encode admin and replace Guest7 with admin in encoded format then forward the packet and you will get the flag

+#### flag: FLag{B@D_4uTh1Nt1C4Ti0n}

+## Blue Inc.
+* Login with the demo account
+* Try to access my profile while intercepting the packet
+* You will find a cookie user=demo
+* Change demo into admin and you will get the flag

+#### flag: 15716a249064f7e9684a816dcdb05282

+##